-Backpacking in Asia is extremely popular.
-With budget accommodation, cheap food and drinks, and plenty of exotic culture to be enjoyed, Asia has been the premier destination for backpackers since hippies flocked to Kathmandu decades ago.
+Backpacking in Asia is extremely popular, especially for young travelers on their first extended trips abroad.
+With a relatively inexpensive cost of living, low crime, and plenty of interesting culture to be enjoyed, Asia has been the premier destination for backpackers since the early pioneers of the Beat Generation flocked to Kathmandu and India in the 1950s.

 Why Is Backpacking in Asia so Popular?

-Backpacking in Asia has been a hit since at least the 1950s when members of the Beat Generation traveled to Asia -- namely India, Nepal, and East Asia.
-Travelers at the time were interested in Eastern Philosophy and a less consumerism-oriented lifestyle.
-The availability of cheap drugs didn’t hurt, either!
-Traveling on a low budget was considered a counterculture alternative to the institutions of the time.
+Backpacking in Asia has been a hit since at least the 1950s when members of the Beat Generation traveled to Asia — namely India, Nepal, and East Asia.
+The "Hippie Trail" was paved by travelers at the time who were interested in Eastern Philosophy and a less consumerism-oriented lifestyle.
+The availability of cheap drugs didn’t hurt, either.
+Traveling around on a low budget was considered a counterculture alternative to the institutions of the time.

 As word of Asia’s rewards spread, Tony and Maureen Wheeler appeared on the scene with their first travel guide: Across Asia on the Cheap.
-The two went on to found Lonely Planet -- a multi-million dollar enterprise that still dominates the travel-guide market.
+The two went on to found Lonely Planet — a guidebook empire that still dominates the travel-guide market.

-Once Thailand is explored, neighboring Laos, Cambodia, Malaysia, and Vietnam are only a short flight or extended bus ride away.
+Neighboring Laos, Cambodia, Malaysia, and Vietnam are only a short flight or long-haul bus ride away.
 Budget airlines keep Bangkok well connected with all points throughout Asia.

 Ironically, as more and more backpackers search for authentic experiences, the Banana Pancake Trail itself inevitably expands.
-Know how to travel responsibly to limit your impact on local culture as much as possible.
+Traveling responsibly and reducing cultural mutation are more important than ever.

 What’s the Difference Between a Backpacker and a Tourist?

-Although technically the terms are interchangeable, most backpackers take offense to being called a ‘tourist’ and consider it a pejorative.
-The word ‘tourist’ often conjures up images of wealthy vacationers on two-week packaged tours, rather than those who intrepidly travel independently for months.
+Although technically the terms "backpacker" and "tourist" are interchangeable, most backpackers take offense to being called a "tourist" and consider the word a pejorative.
+"Tourist" can conjure up images of wealthy vacationers on two-week packaged tours rather than travelers who intrepidly wander for months.

-The United Nations set the definition for the word ‘tourist’ in 1945 as someone who travels abroad for less than six months.
-Like it or not, that includes backpackers regardless of the budget or travel style.
-If a trip extends beyond six months, the United Nations considers that traveler to be an ‘expatriate’ -- usually just shortened to ‘expat.’
+The United Nations set the definition for the word "tourist" in 1945 as someone who travels abroad for less than six months.
+Like it or not, that includes backpackers.
+If a trip extends beyond six months, the United Nations considers that traveler to be an "expatriate" — usually shortened to "expat" in daily use.